profound-labs/bills-to-beans/docs/install-fava-on-windows.md

-# Fava on Windows with Cygwin
+# Install Fava on Windows with Cygwin

-## Install a Cygwin shell
+## Babun Cygwin shell

 Go to [babun](http://babun.github.io/) and download the installer.
 Extract the archive (such as `babun-1.2.0-dist.zip`) and run `install.bat` as a regular user